lu-llinc/coursera-scheduled-exports/README.md

 Please refer to the [courseraresearchexports](https://github.com/coursera/courseraresearchexports) if you encounter any issues installing the `courseraresearchexports` package.

+## Updates

+You should occasionally execute `git pull origin master` to ensure that you're using the latest version of the program.

 ## Usage

 The program contains three required arguments and five optional arguments.